 Depending on what you are growing and where you live, you will need to be careful.

 Avoid excessive fan or AC noise and limit foot traffic into and out of the grow area.
 We caution you to pay strict attention to local, state and federal laws and regulations when planning your next indoor garden.

 Preparing your grow room for construction

-Our recommendation is to start with a quality grow tent from High Rise.
+Our recommendation is to start with a quality grow tent from Covert.
 These tents are affordably priced and include all of the features you should expect from a good tent including:

 - Thick durable outer canvas